kesean-EDU/bartender/README.md

 ### TODO:

 * Finish building out this application.
 The update, index, show actions are incomplete but following the same patterns we have been working on before.

+*****

+## Edit, Delete Review

+- Based on the actions we can take, what routes should already be defined?

+get '/drinks' to: 'drinks#index' get '/drinks/new' to 'drinks#new'
+post '/drinks' to 'drinks#create' get '/drinks/:id' to 'drinks#show'

+- In order, the files being hit for the create action
+- Create the edit action
+  - Routes
+  - Files
+  - Methods
+  - Views
+- What's the order for the edit action?
+- Create the delete action
+  - Routes
+  - Files
+  - Methods
+  - Views

+  * splat in the drinks params